Aliases for ATP2B2 Gene

 GeneCards Summary for ATP2B2 Gene

 ATP2B2 (ATPase Plasma Membrane Ca2+ Transporting 2) is a Protein Coding gene.
-Diseases associated with ATP2B2 include Deafness, Autosomal Recessive 12 and 3P- Syndrome.
-Among its related pathways are Platelet activation, signaling and aggregation and Cardiac conduction.
-GO annotations related to this gene include calcium ion binding and calmodulin binding.
+Diseases associated with ATP2B2 include Deafness, Autosomal Recessive 12 and Chromosome 3Pter-P25 Deletion Syndrome.
+Among its related pathways are Cardiac conduction and Response to elevated platelet cytosolic Ca2+.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and calmodulin binding.
 An important paralog of this gene is ATP2B3.

 UniProtKB/Swiss-Prot for ATP2B2 Gene